 One of the best money habits I’ve adopted is making sure to set aside money from each paycheck to put towards my savings.
 This means if you get paid biweekly, you’ll also want to save biweekly.

-Sure, $10 might seem like a small amount, but everyone has to start somewhere.
+$10 might seem like a small amount, but everyone has to start somewhere.
 It can help you get into the habit of saving money and paying yourself first.
-Then once your income starts to grow, you can put more money towards your savings goals.
+Then once your income starts to grow, you can put more money towards your financial goals.

 PRO TIP: One method that keeps me motivated to stick to my savings goals is to use a visual aid like these savings and debt payoff coloring sheets.
-I love to hang these savings trackers on my corkboard because it reminds me of my goal each day.
+I love to hang these savings trackers on the wall because it reminds me of my goal each day.
 It’s a great way to keep your eye on the prize!

 4. Create your monthly spending categories